pelias/documentation/add-search-to-a-map.md

 ## Prioritize nearby places and filter search results

-Mapzen Search provides options for customizing your search parameters, such as limiting the search to the map's extent or prioritizing results near the current view.
+Pelias provides options for customizing your search parameters, such as limiting the search to the map's extent or prioritizing results near the current view.
 Right now, you may notice that results from around the world appear in the list.

 Mapzen.js automatically provides a [focus point](https://mapzen.com/documentation/search/search/#prioritize-around-a-point) for you based on the current map view extent.
 You can add other parameters to filter the search results, such as to limit the results to a particular country or type of result.